Best Italian Cheesecake (Authentic Recipe)

 This combination of simple ingredients creates a smooth, fluffy filling with a hint of citrus on a buttery, crisp crust—the perfect Italian dessert!

-- Lemon or orange zest (optional) – A fresh, citrusy note to balance the richness and overall flavor.
+- Flavorings: Pure vanilla extract enhances the cheesecake flavor with a warm, sweet aroma, while lemon or orange zest adds a fresh, citrusy note to balance the richness and overall flavor.

 How to Make Italian Cheesecake

-You’ll love this delcious Italian cheesecake and be surprised at how easy it is to make.
+You’ll love this delicious Italian cheesecake and be surprised at how easy it is to make.
 Here are the step-by-step photos.
 See the recipe card at the bottom of this post for more.

-Pulse the graham crackers in a food processor to get them very fine.
-Then, add them to a medium bowl with the rest of the crust ingredients.
+- Pulse the graham crackers in a food processor until they are very fine.
+Add them to a medium bowl with the rest of the crust ingredients.

-Press the graham cracker mixture into the prepared springform pan.
+- Press the graham cracker mixture into a prepared springform pan.

-Gently fold in the whipped cream to the cheesecake filling.
+- Gently fold in the whipped cream into the cheesecake filling.

-This Italian cheesecake is as beautiful as it is delcious!
-You’ll love the perfectly creamy texture.
+This Italian cheesecake is as beautiful as it is delicious!
+You’ll love the perfectly creamy texture, just like in my cannoli dip!

 Yes, but mascarpone adds a unique creaminess and mild flavor.
 Using only cream cheese will result in a slightly tangier cheesecake.